ipeaGIT/censobr/README.md

 5. `read_emigration()`
 6. `read_tracts()`

-**censobr** also includes a few support functions to help users navigate the documentation Brazilian censuses, providing convenient information on data variables and methodology.:
+**censobr** also includes a few support functions to help users navigate the documentation Brazilian censuses, providing convenient information on data variables and methodology:

 7. `data_dictionary()`
 8. `questionnaire()`
 9. `interview_manual()`

-Finally, the package includs a function to help users to manage the data chached locally.
+Finally, the package includes two functions to help users manage the data chached locally.

 10. `censobr_cache()`
+11. `set_censobr_cache_dir()`

 The syntax of all **censobr** functions to read data operate on the same logic so it becomes intuitive to download any data set using a single line of code.
 Like this:

 ```
 read_households(